-If you’ve followed me for some time, you have heard me say nearly 80% of your immune system is located in your gut, and up to 95% of your serotonin (the neurotransmitter responsible for regulating mood) is produced in your gut.
+If you’ve followed me for some time, you have heard me say nearly 80% of your immune system is located in your gut.
+Additionally, up to 95% of your serotonin is also produced in your gut.
+Serotonin is the neurotransmitter responsible for regulating mood.
+As you can see, gut health is a huge deal!

 Contents hide